Permittee Collections

 - Begin with the repository closest to your anticipated working area.

-- If you are working with existing sites, please refer to the List of Sites with Repository Names as collections from the same site are not to be deposited across multiple repositories when possible.
+- If your work area includes previously recorded sites, consult the List of Sites with Repository Names below.
+Collections from the same site are not to be deposited across multiple repositories whenever possible.

-- Please note that this list is not comprehensive and will be updated periodically.
+Please note that this list is not comprehensive and will be updated periodically.
 Please let us know of errors and omissions with State Collections.
-The Office of Archaeology and Historic Preservation (OAHP) also tracks some private and some Federal repository information which is not reflected in this list.
-If you are seeking the repository location of any non-State collections you should inquire using OAHP's database and site file records.
+The Office of Archaeology and Historic Preservation (OAHP) also tracks some private and some Federal repository information, which are not reflected in this list.
+If you are seeking the repository location of any non-State collections, you should inquire using OAHP's database and site file records.

 - Confirm the repository is accepting collections from the area and of the type that you anticipate generating.